ProfilLEIBNIZ AWARD LAUREATES OF HEIDELBERG UNIVERSITY

 The following recipients were, or still are, researchers at Heidelberg University at the time the prize was awarded.

 RESEARCHERS WORKING AT HEIDELBERG UNIVERSITY AT TIME OF AWARD

 2017 • JOACHIM P. SPATZ • CELL BIOPHYSICS

 born 1969 in Heidenheim an der Brenz

 Joachim P. Spatz was appointed Professor of Biophysical Chemistry at Heidelberg University in 2000.
 He has also been Director of the Max Planck Institute for Medical Research in Heidelberg since 2016.
-Before, he directed the Max Planck Institute for Intelligent Systems in Stuttgart from 2004 to 2015.
-The biophysicist's research focuses on cell physics and mechanics, materials science, and cell adhesion.
+Before, he worked at the Max Planck Institute for Intelligent Systems (formerly MPI for Metal Research) in Stuttgart from 2004 to 2015.
+The biophysicist's research focuses on cell physics, synthetic biology and materials science.
 Joachim P. Spatz has received a number of awards for his scientific accomplishments, including an ERC Advanced Grant from the European Research Council (ERC).
 He received the Gottfried Wilhelm Leibniz Prize in 2017 for his outstanding research at the intersection of materials science and cell biophysics.

 2014 • IRMGARD MARIA SINNING • BIOCHEMISTRY AND STRUCTURAL BIOLOGY